octavianzarzu/superawesome-test/README.md

     | Krypto the Earth Dog | Krypto the Earth Dog (New Earth) | Living Characters  | 24          |
     | Krypto 	           | Krypto (Clone) (New Earth)       |	Deceased Characters| 1           |

-    Even if it's a clone/duplicate entry, the status is different and the additional appearance will be counted towards the total.
+    Even though it’s a clone/duplicate entry, the status is different, so the additional appearance will count toward the total.

     ```sql
     SELECT split_part(name, '(', 1) as character_name,